-The term energy vampires is a metaphor used to refer to people, who intentionally or not, absorb your positive vibrations and leave you feeling stressed, frustrated or worried with no reason.
+The term energy vampires is a metaphor used to refer to people who intentionally or not absorb your positive vibrations and leave you feeling stressed, frustrated, or worried for no reason.

 Who Are the Energy Vampires?

 Anyone.
 Family members, friends, your manager.
 Basically any person you come into contact with.

 We communicate in more different ways than just words and gestures.
 Energetic vibration is another channel of communication.
 It is a result of thoughts, beliefs, and attitudes, which can influence not only our lives but also other people’s emotional state.

 There are positive and negative energy vibrations.
 The positive energy vibrations, light, and spread optimism wherever a person is.

 For example, a person with positive vibrations will influence the emotional state of others around him/her by being joyful, smiling, and joking.
 Opposite to these people’s positive vibrations, there are the energy vampires.